HackerExperience/letsbuildagame-docs/how_it_works/overview.md

 Here's a quick view of our challenge:

-- Dozens of contributors; all or many with different
+- Hundreds of contributors; all or many with different
  - opinions
  - political views
  - likes and dislikes